delaneyj/datastar/tools/intellij-plugin/README.md

 It offers autocomplete for all of the Datastar custom `data-*` attributes, with additional autocomplete of DOM attributes and events.

+You can show the documentation alongside the autocomplete suggestions via the File &rarr; Settings &rarr; Editor &rarr;
+General &rarr;
+Code Completion: **Show the documentation popup in .... ms checkbox**
 <!-- Plugin description end -->

 ![Screenshot](./resources/img/datastar-intellij-plugin.png)